If you’re diligent about asphalt maintenance, you can help your parking lot last much longer.

 To give your parking lot a leg up repelling moisture, get it sealed regularly.

-Just Say No to Cracks with Asphalt Maintenance
+Just Say No to Cracks in the Greater Salt Lake City Area with Asphalt Maintenance

 Having cracks filled and sealed is also an important part of asphalt maintenance.
 Theoretically, if an asphalt parking lot had no cracks, it would be immune to rainwater and snowmelt.
 But all parking lots eventually develop cracks.
 The daily pressure of supporting the weight of many vehicles simultaneously takes a toll.
 If trailer trucks or other types of heavy equipment frequent your business, this wears on an asphalt parking lot even more quickly.